vyfor/cord.nvim/.github/wiki/Configuration.md

 <details id="default-config">
   <summary>Default values</summary>

-  >[!NOTE]
-  > You only need to specify the values you want to change.
+  > Note: You only need to specify the values you want to change.
 Your configuration will be merged with the default config, so any fields you don't specify will use their default values.

 ```lua
 {